cagnulein/QZCompanionNordictrackTreadmill/README.md

 treadmill, communicates live speed and inclination to the QZ program running on another device (e.g. Windows PC or laptop, Android phone or tablet, or iOS iPhone or iPad).
-QZ then communicates this information to Zwift running on a 3^rd^ device (e.g. Windows PC or laptop, Android phone or tablet, or iOS iPhone or iPad).
-A 2nd device could be used to run both QZ and Zwift, eliminating the need for a 3^rd^ device, as long as QZ in the background while Zwift is in the foreground.
+QZ then communicates this information to Zwift running on a 3rd device (e.g. Windows PC or laptop, Android phone or tablet, or iOS iPhone or iPad).
+A 2nd device could be used to run both QZ and Zwift, eliminating the need for a 3rd device, as long as QZ runs in the background while Zwift runs in the foreground.
 This only works consistently on Windows and iOS, but not Android.

 **About QZ Companion**:

--   This solution works on iFit-enabled/iFit-embedded treadmills -- it
-    transmits speed and inclination directly to Zwift.
+-   This solution works on iFit-enabled/iFit-embedded treadmills.
+It transmits speed and inclination directly to Zwift.

 -   The QZ Companion app always runs in the background on your